 - Peace and conflict studies: theory and practice in the Balkans

-- Serbia, Bosnia-Herzegovina, and Kosovo in the 1990s: international sanctions, the 1999 NATO bombing, the Dayton Agreements
+- Serbia, Bosnia-Herzegovina, and Kosovo in the 1990s: international sanctions, the 1999 NATO bombing, the Dayton Agreement

 - History, conflict, and post-conflict transformation in Serbia, Bosnia, and Kosovo

-- International intervention and state building in the Balkans and current international interventions or lack thereof in Syria and Ukraine
+- International intervention and state building in the Balkans and independence movements across Europe

-- The democratization process, media pluralism, and media freedom
+- Democratization processes, EU enlargement, media pluralism, and media freedom

 Please note that in order to take advantage of dynamic learning opportunities, program excursions may occasionally vary.

 The program incorporates extended educational excursions to Bosnia-Herzegovina and Kosovo.
 You will discover the ongoing efforts of various groups working to make the transition from conflict to new state-building processes and hear diverse perspectives on current realities and challenges.

 As a result of the 1995 Dayton Agreement, Bosnia was divided into two political entities: the Federation of Bosnia-Herzegovina and the Republika Srpska.
 You will encounter different perspectives of the past and visions for the country’s future.

-During this excursion, you will focus on topics such as Islam in Bosnia, the role of memorials and commemorative events in post-conflict transformation, the role of the international community in Bosnia, and EU accession.
-Additionally, you will be introduced to post-Dayton realities and challenges and visit both Banja Luka and Sarajevo.
+During this excursion, you will focus on topics such as Islam in Bosnia, the role of memorials and commemorative events in post-conflict transformation, the role of the international community in Bosnia through meetings with representatives of the OSCE Mission or other international organizations, and EU accession.
+Additionally, you will be introduced to post-Dayton realities and challenges and visit both Banja Luka and Sarajevo and have the chance to meet with young students from the University of Banja Luka and young activists from Sarajevo.

 During this period, you also may visit Mostar, famous for its ancient bridge reconstructed in 2004, following its destruction in the last war.
 Alternatively, you may visit the memorial site to victims of Srebrenica.
 You may also enjoy the natural beauty of Bosnia-Herzegovina via a short hike to the Jajce waterfalls.